Is life insurance worth it?

 The death of a loved one and the responsibilities that follow are stressful.
 The stress is often made even more apparent when combined with the grief of loss.
 Having a life insurance policy — even a small one — can help make this time easier.
 The payout from a life insurance policy can provide the funds to pay for funeral costs, flowers, grief counseling and other services.

-Whole life insurance offers a guaranteed interest rate, which allows the cash value to grow slowly over time.
-Universal life insurance has more flexibility and can potentially build interest faster, depending on the specific policy you choose.
-Experts recommend consulting an insurance agent to figure out what’s ideal for your situation.
+Whole life insurance offers a guaranteed interest rate, allowing the cash value to grow slowly.
+Universal life insurance has more flexibility and can potentially build interest faster, depending on your specific policy.
+Experts recommend consulting a licensed insurance agent to determine what’s ideal for your situation.

 Drawbacks of life insurance